 In a project expected to be the largest development of the decade in New York City, Sarah who co-chairs the firm's Israel practice group represented Technion-Israel Institute of Technology in connection with the Technion-Cornell joint venture, in the construction of a new applied science university and related facilities on Roosevelt Island.
 She was involved in the construction of InterActive Corporation's futuristic headquarters and AOL's headquarters, including the CNN newsroom, in the Time Warner building.
 Internationally, she represents one of the joint venture partners who constructed the expansion of the Panama Canal, and represents the EPC contractor who designed and constructed the construction of a 220-megawatt hydroelectric plant in Changuinola, Panama.

-Sarah has also been involved in the construction of industrial smelters, museums, waste ammonia recovery systems, solar power installations, health care facilities, and energy enhancement programs for one of America's largest power producers.
-She is currently defending a European construction company in connection with Defense Base Act claims arising out of the 1968 crash of a B-52 bomber carrying nuclear warheads at an airbase in Greenland.
-She co-authors the leading treatise on construction law in New York.
+Sarah has also been involved in the construction of industrial smelters, waste ammonia recovery systems, solar power installations and health care facilities.
+She is currently defending a European construction company in connection with Defense Base Act claims arising out of the 1968 crash of a B-52 bomber carrying four nuclear warheads at an airbase in Thule, Greenland.

 Sarah is co-author of the leading treatise on New York construction law, the New York Construction Law Manual.
 She also authors the chapter on New York law in Fifty State Construction Lien and Bond Law (3rd Edition) and the New York chapter in State-by-State Guide to Architect, Engineer and Contractor Licensing.
 Sarah also co-authored the chapter on "Legal Relationships" in Temporary Structures in Construction (3rd Edition).